CDCgov/prime-reportstream/prime-router/docs/proposals/0008-cdc-ip-space.md

     * We will be able to use the Azure Console, CLI, and Terraform to manage resources, as Azure resources connect both to the VNET and the Internet
         * We will, however, need to manually manage IP rules until CyberArk is deployed
 * **endpoint**
-    * Since some Azure resources sever their connection to the internet when a private endpoint is deployed (ex. function app), without a VPN, we will no longer be able to use private endpoints
+    * Since certain Azure resources sever their connection to the internet when a private endpoint is deployed (ex. function app), without a VPN, we will no longer be able to use private endpoints

 ## Proposed IP CIDR